CERTIFIED FOR A CLEANER FUTURE

 CERTIFIED Organic barossa valley Vineyard & winery

 Hayes Family Wines’ Estate Vineyard in Stone Well has been farmed organically for many years.
-The Vineyard is Certified Organic.
+The Estate and Primrose Vineyards are Certified Organic.
 A number of our other primary vineyards are farmed in accordance with organic and biodynamic principles.
 Some are in conversion.

 Our winery is Certified Organic.
 Certified Organic grapes are grown and Wines are made in accordance with specific criteria regarding what can and cannot be used in the vineyard and winery.
 These include, for example, not using synthetic herbicides and pesticides, as well as limits on additives such as sulphur and copper.